 John Shirk

 avatar

-JOHN SHIRK – Today’s Faith-Building Verse is Second Peter 3:18.
+JOHN SHIRK – Today’s Faith-Building Verse is First John 2:28.

-This Faith-Building Verse inspires us to grow in the grace and knowledge of Jesus in the Year of Relationship.
+This Faith-Building Verse inspires us to walk with Jesus with godly integrity in the Year of Relationship.

+John Shirk